 Put the caps on the bottles and Bada Boom Bada Bing you are done!
 Easy peasy!

 How Many Drops Per Bottle

-This is not rocket science so don’t over think this.
-I have never had a problem with my beer being over carbonated or under carbonated using Coopers Drops.
+Of course, that depends on the size of the bottle you are using.
+This is not overly complicated so don’t overthink this.
+I have never had a problem with my beer being over-carbonated or under carbonated using Coopers Drops.

 So use one drop for bottles that are 350 ml (12 oz)

 I also use one drop for bottles that are 500 ml (16 oz).
 Some people recommend using 1.5 drops.
 Up to you if you want to cut them in half and do so.
 First, maybe try 1 and if you don’t think it is carbonated enough, next time around use 1.5.

 For 750 ml (25 oz) bottles I use 2.

 And for 1-liter bottles, I also use 2, but again I have heard tell of people using 2.5.
 So up to you.

 It’s not an exact science but those figures have worked great for me.